Joseph P. Kennedy II: Personal life

 On February 22, 1972, Kennedy was on Lufthansa Flight 649 when it was hijacked.
-Shortly after the inflight movie began during the 747's flight from New Delhi to Athens, five gunmen seized the jet and forced it to land at Aden International Airport, where all hostages were released the following day.
+Shortly after the inflight movie began during the flight from New Delhi to Athens, five gunmen seized the jet and forced it to land at Aden International Airport, where all hostages were released the next day.

+Pamela Kelley

-In August 1973, a Jeep he was driving on Nantucket overturned, fracturing a vertebra of his brother David and permanently paralyzing David's girlfriend, Pam Kelley.
+In August 1973, a Jeep Kennedy was driving recklessly on Nantucket overturned, fracturing a vertebra of his brother David and permanently paralyzing David's girlfriend, Pamela Kelley, from the chest down.
+According to her sister Karen, Kelley was told she would never have children and would likely die by age 40.

 The police cited Kennedy for reckless driving and the judge temporarily suspended his driver's license.
+Kennedy was fined $100 for negligent driving and paid an insurance settlement reported to be $668,000.

-The Kennedy family paid for Kelley's initial medical treatment and contributed modestly to her care during the years following the accident.
+The Kennedy family paid for Kelley's initial medical treatment and contributed modestly to her care during the years after the accident.
+In 2005, she went to the press to complain of the lack of financial support from Joseph Kennedy.
+According to her reckoning, she had received $50,000 beyond the initial insurance payout.
+After that, Joseph Kennedy paid Kelley $2000 a month, later increased to $2,500.
+After her death, Karen Kelley said that Pamela could have lived more comfortably if the Kennedys had provided more money for her medical needs.

+Pamela Kelley was a founding member of former president of CORD (Cape Organization for the Rights of the Disabled) and advocated for greater access for disabled people in Cape Cod.
+She died on November 20, 2020, aged 65.